-We tend to gasp each time we see someone wearing a huge (read massive!) diamond, go through our list of the top 5 most famous diamonds known to mankind, and you will surely run out of breath – they are THAT big and shiny!
+Every time we see someone wearing a huge diamond, we tend to gasp.
+This top 5 most famous diamonds known to mankind will surely make you rub your eyes too.
+Yes, they are THAT big and shiny!

 1. The Great Star of Africa – Carats: 530.20

 The Great Star of Africa goes by many names.
 The most famous ones are “the Cullinan I” and “Star Africa”.
 This stone is the largest (polished) diamond in the world.
 It is pear-shaped with 74 facets.
 Nowadays, the diamond is on display.
 It is in the Royal Scepter, displayed with other Crown Jewels in the Tower of London.
 This diamond was actually a part of the largest diamond crystal ever: the 3,106.75 Cullinan diamond.
 This stone was found in Transvaal, South Africa, in 1095 during an inspection tour of the Premier Mine.
 Mr. Joseph Asscher from Amsterdam cut Cullinan.
 But only after he examined the massive diamond for nearly six months.
 Eventually, he decided on nine major and 96 smaller brilliant cut stones.
 Upon being initially discovered, certain signs suggested that the Cullinan was a part of an even larger crystal.
 However, the other missing part was never found.